 #7 Red Dead Redemption – Xbox 360

 Essentially Grand Theft Auto set in the wild west, this game was destined for greatness.
-A great story mode and wide open world to explore made this epic, but the ability to tie people up and put them on train tracks, get drunk and shoot up a saloon, or rob a stagecoach made it oh so fun.
+A great story mode and a wide-open world to explore made this epic, but the ability to tie people up and put them on train tracks, get drunk and shoot up a saloon, or rob a stagecoach made it oh so fun.

 Photo from en.wikipedia.org